nexusformat/definitions/_sources/mailinglist.rst.txt

 There are video conferences on NeXus roughly twice a month.
-Agenda and joining details are posted on the webpage: http://www.nexusformat.org/Teleconferences.html In addition calender invites are sent to this list.
+Agenda and joining details are posted on the webpage: http://www.nexusformat.org/Teleconferences.html In addition calendar invites are sent to this list.
 NeXus-Tech used to be used for discussions in the past.
-Now the list is moderated to only allow commuication related to holding meetings.
+Now the list is moderated to only allow communication related to holding meetings.
 All other traffic should go to the main list nexus@nexusformat.org

 + List Address: nexus-tech@nexusformat.org
 + Subscriptions: http://lists.nexusformat.org/mailman/listinfo/nexus-tech